To enable this feature flagged functionality, please contact the Partner Success Manager.

 The group contribution factor calculates student participation by distributing a factor between 0 and 2 which shows how much the students have done within the group work relative to the other team members.
 This factor uses the average of the ratings received from criteria for a student and compares this to the average rating received from this student’s team members.

 It’s important to note here is that a student’s contribution factor will change when new ratings for other students come in later and will go up or down depending on the scores the other student received.
-For ‘Group contribution factor’, the teacher has to configure the values that will be used to categorise students’ contribution factor after this is calculated and determine what should happen to their particular project grade.
+For ‘Group contribution factor’, the teacher has to configure the values that will be used to categorize students’ contribution factor after this is calculated and determine what should happen to their particular project grade.

 One out of three things will happen to the student’s project grade in this case: